 Do you follow up tasks effectively?

-"I can't do this week, but I should have it done by the end of next week"
+Sometimes you can't complete a task right away or anytime soon.
+People might just say: "I can't do this week, but I should have it done by the end of next week".

 Another scenario is when the task should be done or will expire after a period of time.
-For example:
+For example "Send Google Analytics data after a month" or "Remove course banner once the course is completed".

 Efficient people don't rely on their memory and instead, use some way to make sure they don't forget to do that task.
-The most common ways are to either make a note in a paper diary, stick a post-it note to his screen.
-But there are better ways.
+Common ways are to make a note in a paper diary or stick a post-it note to a screen, but there are better ways.

 Simply BCC or email <period of time>@followupthen.com and it will send you an email when that time expires, reminding you to follow up with another email.

-Note that you are sending this email thread to a 3rd party, so if you're dealing with any confidential information, strip it out before using this tool.
+Note: This email thread is sent to a 3rd party, so strip out any confidential information before using this tool.

 Write yourself an email in Outlook.